 5.2 Where the vehicle delivering the Goods is fitted with a metering device, the quantity of any fuel delivered is to be ascertained by reference to such meter.
-Where no meter is fitted, quantity is to be ascertained by measurement of the contents of the delivery vehicle by means of any gauge dip rod provided with such vehicle.
 The Customer shall be entitled to check the accuracy of the Supplier’s calculations and to be represented at the measurement if they so wish, however in the absence of such representation, the Supplier (or its couriers, suppliers or sub-contractors) shall be entitled to commence delivery and in this case the weight and measurement ascertained by it shall be accepted by the Customer as correct.

 5.4.2 the defect arises because the Customer failed to follow the Supplier's oral or written instructions as to the storage, installation, commissioning, use or maintenance of the Goods or (if there are none) good trade practice;

 5.4.3 the defect arises as a result of the Supplier following any drawing, design or Goods Specification supplied by the Customer;